-Thick towing eyes below rear bumper greatly extend the PRV's effective range away from base by allowing extra fuel and supplies to be carried on cargo sleds.
+Thick towing eyes below rear bumper greatly extend PRV endurance and range away from base by allowing extra fuel and supplies to be carried on cargo sleds.

 Near-final trim changes visible from this vantage: (i) New whip antenna for better short-range radio communication with away teams. (ii) Protective wind-break just forward of whip and dish antennas. (iii) Otherwise cleaner roofline.
 Original dish and gimbal remain.

 PRV in near-final trim rechecking east shore of Arapahoe Bay for additional ice sampling sites.
 Rocky headland in the distance has acquired a thick blanket of fresh snow since the 1st photos in this album.

 A last look at Arapahoe Bay before the long twilight drive back to base.
 LED headlights and tail lights double as much needed-reminders to turn off the battery box.
 The original AA box shown on this page made for rather labor-intensive battery changes.